pixijs/pixijs/README.md

 #### *** IMPORTANT - DEV BRANCH API CHANGES *** ####

 A heads up for anyone using the dev branch of pixi.js as we have changed a couple of bits that you need to be aware of.
-Fortunatly there are only 2 and both are small.
+Fortunatly there are only two changes and both are small.

 1: Creating a renderer no accepts an options parameter that you can add specific settings too:
 ```